Reinforcement: Primary and secondary reinforcers

 A primary reinforcer, sometimes called an unconditioned reinforcer, is a stimulus that does not require pairing with a different stimulus in order to function as a reinforcer and most likely has obtained this function through the evolution and its role in species' survival.
 Examples of primary reinforcers include food, water, and sex.
 Some primary reinforcers, such as certain drugs, may mimic the effects of other primary reinforcers.
 While these primary reinforcers are fairly stable through life and across individuals, the reinforcing value of different primary reinforcers varies due to multiple factors (e.g., genetics, experience).
 Thus, one person may prefer one type of food while another avoids it.
 Or one person may eat much food while another eats very little.
 So even though food is a primary reinforcer for both individuals, the value of food as a reinforcer differs between them.

 A secondary reinforcer, sometimes called a conditioned reinforcer, is a stimulus or situation that has acquired its function as a reinforcer after pairing with a stimulus that functions as a reinforcer.
 This stimulus may be a primary reinforcer or another conditioned reinforcer (such as money).
-An example of a secondary reinforcer would be the sound from a clicker, as used in clicker training.
-The sound of the clicker has been associated with praise or treats, and subsequently, the sound of the clicker may function as a reinforcer.
-Another common example is the sound of people clapping – there is nothing inherently positive about hearing that sound, but we have learned that it is associated with praise and rewards.

 When trying to distinguish primary and secondary reinforcers in human examples, use the "caveman test."
-If the stimulus is something that a caveman would naturally find desirable (e.g., candy) then it is a primary reinforcer.
-If, on the other hand, the caveman would not react to it (e.g., a dollar bill), it is a secondary reinforcer.
+If the stimulus is something that a caveman would naturally find desirable (e.g. candy) then it is a primary reinforcer.
+If, on the other hand, the caveman would not react to it (e.g. a dollar bill), it is a secondary reinforcer.
 As with primary reinforcers, an organism can experience satisfaction and deprivation with secondary reinforcers.